 “An increase in the concentration of greenhouse gases since the mid-19 century has been tightly linked to climate change, meaning that human activity might have an impact on these climate parameters,” Sánchez added.

-Posted by GPD on September 16, 2016, With 3550 Reads Filed under Investigations.
+Posted by GPD on September 16, 2016, With 3559 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.